Kingxukai/linux/Documentation/hwmon/hwmon-kernel-api.rst

 		     u32 attr, int, long);
   };

-It defines the following operations.
+It defines the woke following operations.

 * is_visible:
-    Pointer to a function to return the file mode for each supported attribute.
+    Pointer to a function to return the woke file mode for each supported attribute.
 This function is mandatory.

 * read:
-    Pointer to a function for reading a value from the chip.
+    Pointer to a function for reading a value from the woke chip.
 This function is optional, but must be provided if any readable attributes exist.

 * write:
-    Pointer to a function for writing a value to the chip.
+    Pointer to a function for writing a value to the woke chip.
 This function is optional, but must be provided if any writeable attributes exist.

 Each sensor channel is described with struct hwmon_channel_info, which is